John’s campaign was based on the needs of the marginalised in the community. A definition of marginalised from the Cambridge dictionary is …

 This includes a wide range of people including those with a disability, or those treated differently because of their race, age, gender or other reasons.

-John’s campaign includes the following:
+John’s campaign included the following:

 - Electricity Costs and Reliability – The cost of electricity is impacting the budgets of most families, as well as the elderly.
 Just over a year ago South Australia experienced a major blackout.
 The State and Federal governments need to do more to make power more affordable and to ensure supply is reliable.

 - Transforming Health – Does SA Health really want the best outcome for the health of the people of South Australia, or is there too much focus on minimising the budget?
-John has established a website to discuss these issues.
-You can read about his experience with SA Health at https://transforminghealthsa.com/.

 - Ticket Scalping – The State Government needs to do more to prevent ticket scalping.

 - Cannabis Oil Law Changes – Jenny Hallam has been producing medication to help sick and dying people and doing it free of charge.
 The Cannabis Oil has helped many people and now Jenny needs help.
 On the 4th of January, her house was raided and later charged with “possession and intent to supply a classified drug”.
 Jenny is a hero, not a criminal.
 The law needs to change.